 In case of a Death: Obtain a copy of the newspaper notice, obituary, death certificate or documentation provided from a funeral director.

-For other extenuating circumstances: Check with the Academic Counselling Office.
+For other extenuating circumstances: Check with the Academic Counselling Office - but please note that accommodations cannot be approved without documentation pertaining to circumstances.